Home Inventory Cashflow Pricing Support Book a Demo

 What is Restaurant365?

 Restaurant365 (R365) is an enterprise all-in-one restaurant platform — accounting, inventory, scheduling, and payroll in one suite.
 It acquired Compeat in June 2021, and Compeat's reporting is now part of R365.
-Pricing runs $249–635/month per location.
+R365 no longer publishes pricing — it is custom-quoted through sales (verified July 4, 2026).
+When pricing was last published (May 2026), tiers ran $435/month (Essential) to $635/month (Professional) per location.
 R365 itself notes that single-location restaurants should look elsewhere; it is built for multi-unit groups with finance teams.

 Floor operations layer